Anku5hk/Programmers_guide_to_Python/book.md

   # add code here which you don't want to be invoked unless this script is ran
   print("my_module was ran")
 ```
-#### **7.3.1 Packages**
+### 8.2 Packages
 * A folder with module named *\_\_init\_\_().py* file is a Python package.
 Any sub-directories containing *\_\_init\_\_().py* file are also packages (we can call them sub-packages).
 A Package is a collection of modules (.py files) and is a way to structure the modules under a single package's namespace.
 To import a module from a package use <package_name>.<module_name> signature.
 To import a package, import it by its name, that'll import the *\_\_init\_\_().py* module from that package.
 * One common practice you might spot in open-source packages is *\_\_init\_\_().py* importing all classes/functions from all of its current directory's modules, this helps in getting all classes/functions under a single package's namespace, so you don't have to call them by following the module names like instead of <package_name>.<module_name>.<function_name> you can directly call by <package_name>.<function_name>.
-* You can find all popular open-source Python packages on Python Package Index ((PyPI)[https://pypi.org/]), it is a official third-party software repository for Python.
-You can install a package simply by "*pip install <package-name>*" command in the command prompt.
+* You can find all popular open-source Python packages on Python Package Index ([PyPI](https://pypi.org/)), it is a official third-party software repository for Python.
+You can install a package simply by "*pip install <package-name>*" command in the command prompt.</br>
- * Note: *pip* comes pre-bundled with Python, some installation may require you use *pip3* instead of *pip*, you can check with "*which pip*" or "*which pip3*", if you see some directory it's already installed or you can install *pip* following the [official guide](https://pip.pypa.io/en/stable/installation/).
+Note: *pip* comes pre-bundled with Python, some installation may require you use *pip3* instead of *pip*, you can check with "*which pip*" or "*which pip3*", if you see some directory it's already installed or you can install *pip* following the [official guide](https://pip.pypa.io/en/stable/installation/).
 * You can also create your own package, create the following given below example directory structure.
 ```
 ./mypackage